Eoghanmc22/mate-rov-2025/README.md

   - Position relative to the robot's origin as a vector

 Our motor code is dynamic, simple, correct, and fast (just one matrix multiplication).
-Thruster data can be modified in real time if needed, and when a single solution is not possible, the best solution is used.
+Thruster data can be modified in real time if needed, and when a single solution is not possible, the best (least squares) solution is used.
+Also, it's differentiable.
 See the `motor_code` crate for more.

 ## Project Structure